Overview

 - helps teachers apply consistent standards when assessing qualitative tasks, and promotes consistency in shared marking.

 Assessment rubrics can be used for assessing learning at all levels, from discrete assignments within a course through to program-level capstone projects and larger research or design projects and learning portfolios.
+You can use rubrics to structure discussions with students about different levels of performance on an assessment task.
+They can employ the rubric during peer-assessment and self-assessment.

 Benefits